-I am a recent engineering graduate who does math and physics tutoring.
+I am a recent engineering graduate who does math and physics tutoring in College Station.
 The subjects I teach most often are calculus and college physics, but I can help with all levels of math, physics, chemistry, and engineering as well.
 My students have come from UT, A&M, ACC, Blinn, Westlake HS, LASA, and many other schools.
-In addition to tutoring independently, my teaching experience includes working at a local tutoring center (700+ hours) and serving as both a teaching assistant and an instructor at U... [more]
+In addition to tutoring independently, my teaching experience includes working at a local tutoring center (700+ hours) and serving as both a teaching assistant and... [more]

 Algebra 1 is often the place where students first run into trouble with math.
 Due to the age and maturity level of students in Algebra 1, one-on-one attention from tutoring is usually very helpful and can get students back on track quickly.
 I have experience teaching Algebra 1 to students with a wide range of abilities.